Inversive Geometry

 This is an example of how the image is inverted.
 What you can notice is ...

-• By the property of inversion, points AA and AA' change places, same goes for BB and BB'.
+- By the property of inversion, points and change places, same goes for and .